Unknotting number is not additive under connected sum: Introduction

 \section{Introduction}

-The \emph{unknotting number} (or \emph{Gordian number}) $u(K)$ of a knot $K$ is one of the most fundamental measures of the complexity of a knot.
+For knots $K$ in the 3-sphere $S^3$, the \emph{unknotting number} (or \emph{Gordian number}) $u(K)$ of $K$ is one of the most fundamental measures of the complexity of the knot.
 It is defined as the minimum number of crossing changes, interspersed with isotopy, required to transform a diagram of $K$ to a diagram of the unknot.
-A wide array of techniques have been employed over the years to compute unknotting numbers, using nearly every new technique that has been introduced into knot theory (see \cite{coli}, \cite{kawa}, \cite{krmr}, \cite{li02}, \cite{mc17}, \cite{mu65}, \cite{ow08}, \cite{ow10}, \cite{ozsz}, \cite{ru93} for a selection).
+A wide array of techniques have been employed over the years to compute unknotting numbers, using nearly every new technique that has been introduced into knot theory (see \cite{coli}, \cite{kawa}, \cite{krmr}, \cite{li02}, \cite{mc17}, \cite{mu65}, \cite{ow08}, \cite{ow10}, \cite{ozsz}, \cite{ru93}, \cite{sto02} for a selection).
 Yet to this day there are still nine prime 10-crossing knots whose unknotting numbers remain unknown, a testament to the difficulty of determining this basic invariant.
-See the Knotinfo site \cite{knotinfo} for the most up-to-date list of unresolved knots.
+See the Knotinfo site \cite{knotinfo} for the most up-to-date list of unresolved unknotting numbers.

 Connected sum is a basic operation for creating or decomposing knots and links.
 A diagram for the connected sum $K_1\#K_2$ of two knots $K_1$ and $K_2$ can be obtained from disjoint diagrams of the two knots by deleting a short arc in each and introducing two new arcs to connect the endpoints of the deleted arcs to create a knot, without introducing additional crossings in the diagram.
 A knot is \emph{prime} if it cannot be expressed as the connected sum of two non-trivial knots.
 Every knot admits a unique decomposition (up to ordering) as a connected sum of prime knots \cite{schu61}.
 This has enabled many problems in knot theory to focus on prime knots as their principle object of study.